Tooth Decay From Drug Use

 The first step will be to provide a thorough fluoride treatment in an attempt to stop the current tooth decay.
 Then, the dentist will discuss with the patient or any kind of sponsor or guardian how the use of sedation, nitrous oxide, or anesthesia can be done for any further treatment.
 Root canals, tooth extractions, and any other kind of procedure that involves the use of pain relievers or sedation must be carefully considered when treating tooth decay from drug use.

 City Dental Centers are Here for You

-If you or a loved one suffers from tooth decay from drug use, any dental treatment must be done with sympathy to the specific needs of a recovering addict in mind.
+If you or a loved one suffers from tooth decay from drug use, any dental treatment must be done with sympathy for the specific needs of a recovering addict in mind.
 Any application of sedation or anesthesia can derail a recovery program.
-We understand that a part of recovery from drug addiction is healing from the years of neglect and abuse, and the dental health of the addict is just as important.
+We understand that part of recovery from drug addiction is healing from years of neglect and abuse, and the dental health of the addict is just as important.

 Our dentists are all experienced in the treatment of addicts and recovering addicts.
 We have offices all around Southern California, so there is a City Dental Center near you.
-Call us today and we will discuss all of the ways we can help you or your loved one recover their dental health.
+Call us today and discuss all of the ways we can help you or your loved one recover their dental health.

 Convenient Dentist Offices in Southern California